 Be aware that this Like a Local Food Tour does not cancel due to weather.
 We were very lucky that we had a gorgeous, sunny day, but I have been on other food tours in the rain.
 New York in winter can get cold, so be sure to check the temperatures if you are planning on attempting this food tour during the colder months.

 Our tour was about 12 people, which was great because Rory never had to yell at anyone who was farther away, and it was easy to keep the pace with such a small number of people.
 She began by discussing a little about how the Flatiron District is a historic district in New York City, and the only one to be named after a building.
 We learned that many toy companies came to this area in NYC and that the Eataly store we were about to enter was once a toy manufacturing center.

 I had been to a couple of other Eataly stores before, but this one in the Flatiron District is stunning.
 The designers kept much of the original architecture of the building, so you can see a lot of it is still exposed.
 The Eataly itself is as amazing as the others; filled with rows of fresh produce, pasta, cheese, bread, and more.
 The restaurants inside Eataly source everything from the market and are as fresh as it gets.

+So far, our Flatiron food, history, and architecture tour was off to a great start!
 After walking around the various parts of Eataly, we stopped at the bread section and had our first bite of the tour – an apple cinnamon focaccia.
 We were then given 10 minutes of “free time” to peruse the store and buy anything we wanted before the walking portion of our tour began.